Home

 Ariccia seen from S. Maria della Stella (Albano) (above) and from the road to Genzano (below)

-At the time of Emperor Augustus Virgil, similar to other Roman writers, linked the origin of Rome to Greece and he assumed that Aricia, the name of a small town along Via Appia derived from a nymph who bore a child to Hippolytus, son of Theseus, the founder of Athens.
+At the time of Emperor Augustus Virgil, similar to other Roman writers, linked the origin of Rome to Greece and Troy; he assumed that Aricia, the name of a small town along Via Appia derived from a nymph who bore a child to Hippolytus, son of Theseus, the founder of Athens.
 According to the Greek myth Hippolytus was unjustly charged with having raped Phaedra his stepmother.
 Theseus cursed him and asked Poseidon, god of the horses, for help and on that same day Hippolytus was crushed to death during a stampede of his own horses.
 A Roman addition to this tale said that Artemis/Diana asked Asclepius, the god of medicine, to revive the young man who concealed himself for the rest of his life in a grove sacred to the goddess at Ariccia.

 Ariccia stands over a bowl-shaped valley, the crater of an extinct volcano.
 The Latins, the ancient inhabitants of southern Latium, believed that the area was a sacred one because of its volcanic landscape and thick woods which surrounded two nearby small circular lakes (see a page on the relationship between woods and the earliest shrines).
-In these woods they worshipped Diana, goddess of pregnant women to whom she granted a delivery free from pain and in general of fertility.
+In these woods they worshipped Diana, goddess of pregnant women to whom she granted a delivery free from pain.
 Eventually Diana was associated to Greek Artemis.
 After the destruction of Alba Longa by the Romans the Latins built a sanctuary to Diana at Ariccia, although it is generally thought that Ariccia was just the starting point of a sacred way leading to the actual shrine in the woods surrounding Lake Nemi.

 (left) Porta Romana; (right) Porta Napoletana